adi3e08/adi3e08.github.io/_pages/about.md

 ---
 Welcome to my homepage!

-I am interested in developing intelligent robots that can learn to carry out complex tasks in the physical world.
-To this end, I am interested in deep learning, reinforcement learning and robotics.
+I am interested in deep learning, reinforcement learning and robotics.